How a Federal Government Shutdown Impacts You and Your Family

 Will a shutdown impact SNAP benefits?

-The Supplemental Nutrition Assistance Program (SNAP) is a mandatory spending program, which means it continues to function during a shutdown.
+The Supplemental Nutrition Assistance Program (SNAP) is a mandatory spending program, which means it continues to function during a shutdown, subject to the availability of funding.

 What is the impact on veterans' services?